 Forward Looking Statements

 This press release may contain forward-looking statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 These statements may be identified by words such as "aims," "anticipates," "believes," "could," "estimates," "expects," "forecasts," "goal," "intends," "may," "plans," "possible," "potential," "seeks," "will" and variations of these words or similar expressions that are intended to identify forward-looking statements, although not all forward-looking statements contain these words.
-Forward-looking statements in this press release include, but are not limited to, statements regarding statements regarding the clinical development of BT1718 or any of Bicycle’s other product candidates or programs, the progression of Bicycle’s ongoing Phase I/IIa clinical trial of BT1718, the creation of additional cohorts of trial patients in the Phase IIa expansion of this clinical trial, the use of Bicycle’s MT1-MMP immunohistochemistry (IHC) assay to preselect patients, and the potential therapeutic potential of BT1718 and Bicycle’s other product candidates .
+Forward-looking statements in this press release include, but are not limited to, statements the clinical development of THR-149 or any of Bicycle’s other product candidates or programs, the progression and design of Oxurion’s Phase II clinical trial of THR-149, Bicycle’s ongoing collaboration with Oxurion, and the therapeutic potential for THR-149 or other Bicycles in the treatment of diabetic macular edema.
 Bicycle may not actually achieve the plans, intentions or expectations disclosed in these forward-looking statements, and you should not place undue reliance on these forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in these forward-looking statements as a result of various factors, including: uncertainties inherent in the initiation and completion clinical trials and clinical development of Bicycle’s product candidates; availability and timing of results from clinical trials; whether initial or interim results from a clinical trial will be predictive of the final results of the trial or the results of future trials; the risk that trials and studies may be delayed and may not have satisfactory outcomes; potential adverse effects arising from the testing or use of Bicycle’s product candidates; risks related to Bicycle’s ability to maintain existing collaborations and realize the benefits thereof; expectations for regulatory approvals to conduct trials or to market products; risks to site initiation, clinical trial commencement, patient enrollment and follow-up, as well as to Bicycle’s and its collaboration partners’ abilities to meet other anticipated deadlines and milestones, presented by the ongoing COVID-19 pandemic; and other important factors, any of which could cause our actual results to differ from those contained in the forward-looking statements, are described in greater detail in the section entitled "Risk Factors" in our Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on August 5, 2020, as well as in other filings Bicycle may make with the SEC in the future.
 Any forward-looking statements contained in this press release speak only as of the date hereof, and Bicycle expressly disclaims any obligation to update any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise, except as otherwise required by law.

 Investor and Media Contact: